w3f/polkadot-wiki/docs/general/polkadot-v2.md

   applications.

 Previously, securing a core was a competitive process through an candle auction mechanism.
-With [coretime](#agile-coretime-allocation), there is no need for auctions anymore.
+With [coretime](#coretime-allocation), there is no need for auctions anymore.
 Teams can purchase on-demand coretime or reserve bulk coretime as required.
-This greatly decreases the barrier-to-entry for software tinkerers and parachain teams.
-Coretime will also allow any application to access Polkadot's computation based on their needs maximizing the use of valuable blockspace.
+This greatly decreases the barrier-to-entry for software tinkerers and rollup teams.
+Coretime will allow any application to access Polkadot's computation based on their needs maximizing the use of valuable computation.

+From now on _application_ will be used as a general term to describe anything that can use a Polkadot core to access secure and decentralized computation.

 ## From Slot Auctions to Coretime Marketplace

 The end product of blockchains is [**Blockspace**](./polkadot-v1.md#polkadots-blockspace).
+In the Polkadot context, blockspace is better described by secure computation provided by the ELVES protocol.
-Applications need to access Polkadot's blockspace, and the entry points to blockspace are the cores.
-Thus, applications will need to reserve some time on cores or **Coretime** to gain the right to access Polkadot's secure blockspace and interoperability for a finite period.
+The entry points to access Polkadot's computation are the virtual cores.
+Thus, applications will need to reserve some time on Polkadot's cores (or **Coretime**) to gain the right to access Polkadot's secure computation and interoperability for a finite period.

-Cores must be agile and general: they can change what job they run as easily as a modern CPU.
+Cores must be agile and general: they can change what application they run as easily as a modern CPU.
 It follows that the procurement of those cores must be agile as well.

 The auction mechanism is not agile, creates high entry barriers, and is designed for long-running